Bituminous Sheet Waterproofing: Know these Before Installation

 4. Rubberized bitumen adhesives

-Aqviz we highly recommend using the right primer before applying adhesives, which improves adhesion strength and prevents premature detachment.
+Aqviz, we highly recommend using the right primer before applying adhesives, which improves adhesion strength and prevents premature detachment.
 Additionally, solvent-based adhesives are preferred in damp environments since they cure faster and provide better water resistance.

 How to Joint Bituminous Sheet Waterproofing?